Drexel2k/raspiFM/README.md

 To use the Spotify conncet feature, spotifyd needs to be installed.
 Unfortunetally, spotifyd delivers only 32 bit binaries, so we have to build a 64 bit verion by ourselves (or setup a 32 bit environment in the 64 bit raspberry pi OS).
 To build a 64bit binary and set up the daemon:
-- 1. Uninstall current rust compiler, it may be to old: `sudo apt remove rustc` (may not be needed on other Linux distributions than Raspberry Pi OS like Ubunto when they have no rust compiler preinstalled)
+- 1. Uninstall current rust compiler if one is installed, it may be to old, e.g. by: `sudo apt remove rustc` or `rustup self uninstall`
 - 2. On other Linux distributions than Raspberry Pi OS, e.g. Ubuntu you may need to install curl to install the current rust tolchain: `sudo apt install curl`
 - 3. Install current rust toolchain, select option 1: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
 - 4. Setup environment variable: `source "$HOME/.cargo/env"`